Kyouma45/SMS_Spam_Detection/README.md

 # SMS_Spam_Detection
 ## Introduction
-A Natural Language Processing with SMS Data to predict whether the SMS is Spam/Ham with various ML Algorithms like multinomial-naive-Bayes, logistic regression, SVM, and decision trees to compare the accuracy and using various data cleaning and processing techniques like PorterStemmer, CountVectorizer, TFIDF Vectorizer, WordnetLemmatizer.
-It is implemented using Word Embeddings to gain an accuracy of 97.84%.
+Developed and implemented a Natural Language Processing (NLP) system leveraging SMS data to accurately predict whether messages are spam or legitimate (ham).
+Employed advanced machine learning algorithms including multinomial naive Bayes, logistic regression, SVM, and decision trees to achieve optimal performance.
+Utilized a diverse range of data cleaning and processing techniques such as PorterStemmer, CountVectorizer, TFIDF Vectorizer, and WordnetLemmatizer to enhance model robustness.
+Notably, the integrated Word Embeddings methodology resulted in an outstanding accuracy rate of 97.84%.
 ## Dataset Used
 https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset
 ## Images